EOSIO/eosio-web-ide/README.md

 You can test drive the system by accessing the IDE at https://gitpod.io/#https://github.com/EOSIO/eosio-web-ide (however you will not be able to save your work into the EOSIO/eosio-web-ide Github repository)

-# Follow the instructions below to work inside the IDE entvironment
+# Follow the instructions below to work inside the IDE environment

 ## Opening a terminal